How to Add Humour and Comedy to Your Brand

 Your brand voice is the tone of your marketing content.
 But before incorporating humour, you must decide if humour suits your brand.
 Humour isn’t suited to medical services or funeral homes, for example.
 Humour is better suited for brands that already have light-hearted marketing.
 Certain products lend themselves well to humour, but you can make ‘boring products’ like insurance fun using humour.

-If humour is appropriate, your brand voice has to reflect your company’s values humorously.
-Also, you need to decide which humour lends itself to your brand voice.
+If humour is appropriate, your brand voice must humorously reflect your company’s values.
+Also, you must decide which humour lends to your brand voice.
 You can be funny and helpful or venture more into the absurd, but more about that later.
 But remember, your brand tone has to be consistent.

-You can’t be funny in one ad and then have a severe website.
+You can’t be funny in one ad and have a severe website.

-An example of a brand that has nailed its humourous brand voice is Old Spice.
+Old Spice is an example of a brand that has nailed its humourous brand voice.
 Note the tones of this classic advert.

 The Old Spice advert is humourous in an absurd way.
 Also, see how the cheeky, humourous tone has continued: